Trade directory · Twin Falls metro · Idaho

 Licensing Requirements

-Idaho requires HVAC contractors to hold a Public Works Contractor license for projects over $50,000 or Specialty Contractor license.
-Must pass trade-specific exam, provide financial statements, and maintain $75,000 surety bond.
-Individual technicians need EPA 608 certification for refrigerant handling.
-License renewal required every 2 years with continuing education.
+Idaho requires HVAC contractors to hold a Public Works Contractor license through the Idaho Division of Building Safety.
+Must pass trade-specific exam, provide proof of 4 years experience or approved apprenticeship completion, maintain $25,000 surety bond.
+License renewal required every 3 years with continuing education requirements.

 §2